Getting to uni

 Students can also avail of on-campus IT support.
 Located on Level 4 Reception, the iHELP Support Team provides quality IT and classroom support to all students and teachers at the Sydney City Campus.
 The team offers a unique walk-up, face-to-face service that aims to personalise the students and teachers support experience.

 Contact the iHELP Desk

 Call: +61 (2) 99646518

-Students can also access labs with high-performing Apple Mac computers featuring specialised course-specific software.
+Students can also access labs with high-performing Apple Mac computers featuring specialised program-specific software.

 Access the facilities at any Western campus